Rudxain/SV3G/README.md

 ## Usage

-After you clone/download the repo (duh), you can use any (or all) of the following 4 scripts to get info about the program:
+After you clone/download the repo (duh), you can run any/all of the following 4 scripts to get info about the program:

 ```sh
 # outside